adrianacp10/adrianacp-perfil/README.md

 ## CONTACT

-You can find my socials and resume on [LinkedIn](https://www.linkedin.com/in/adriana-chiquito-proa%C3%B1o-064a6011b/)
+You can find me on [LinkedIn](https://www.linkedin.com/in/adriana-chiquito-proa%C3%B1o-064a6011b/)